certbot/certbot/docs/using.rst

              ./venv/bin/...``.
 These modes of operation might corrupt your operating system and are **not supported** by the Let's Encrypt team!

-.. note:: If your operating system uses SWIG 3.0.5+, you will need to
-          run ``pip install -r requirements-swig-3.0.5.txt -r
-          requirements.txt .`` instead.
-Known affected systems:

-          * Fedora 22
-          * some versions of Mac OS X

 Usage